 Mistakes: every language learner makes them.
 We’d even argue that they are an essential part of language learning.
 Some of these mistakes are charmingly innocent: confusing false friends, mixing up the gender of your articles or conjugating the past tense of a verb incorrectly.
 Other mistakes will make your German Freunde burst into laughter.
 We’ll run through some of the most common embarrassing mistakes that English speakers make as they learn German and when they visit Germany.
-Read on to spare yourself the embarrassing situations that many a stag and hen do have blundered into — and be a better Brit abroad!
+Read on to spare yourself the embarrassing situations that many others have endured!

 1. elf Meter scheißen